flattenthecurve/guide/about-en.md

+---
+layout: page
+title: About
+permalink: /about/
+lang: en
+---

 # About the authors

 Content initially compiled by Julie McMurry, masters degree in public health from the [University of London School of Hygiene and Tropical Medicine](http://lshtm.ac.uk/) as well as a background in infectious diseases and vaccine development.
 She is currently an assistant professor (senior research) at Oregon State University in the College of Public Health; to learn more about her group's work in computer models for rare genetic disease feel free to have a look at [tislab.org](http://tislab.org/).